-My setup is nowhere near the Rolls Royce of home breweries—it’s simple, efficient, and effective.
-Kal over at theelectricbrewery.com has created the gold standard of building an elaborate home brewery with all the bells and whistles.
-His site is loaded with information and a phenomenal resource for getting started.
-It’s a dream setup but also a major investment.
-The good news is, building an electric brewery is surprisingly affordable all things considered.
+My first setup was simple, efficient, and effective.
+Kal over at theelectricbrewery.com created the gold standard of building an elaborate home brewery with all the bells and whistles.
+His site is loaded with information and is a phenomenal resource for getting started.
+My first build was far from any dream setup, but it got the job done.

 Moving From Propane to Electric